 The two seater was designed in the late 1960’s for primary and advanced training including firing practice.
 There is an estimated 2800 L-39 Albatross produced.

 The Royal Australian Air Force (RAAF) operates eight Boeing C-17 Globemaster III large transport aircraft.
-Four C-17s were ordered in mid-2006 to improve the ability of the Australian Defence Force (ADF) to operate outside Australia and its region.
-The aircraft entered service between November 2006 and January 2008, the second pair being delivered ahead of schedule.
+Four C-17s were ordered in mid-2006 to improve the ability of the Australian Defence Force (ADF).

 Designed by Beechcraft Corporation based on the highly successful model 35 Bonanza, the T-34A entered service in the U.S. Air Force in 1954 as its new primary trainer.